 You don’t have to be a graphic artist to create simple banners like this.
 You could just use the Apple tools you have available.
 This example was made as a two page keynote presentation (custom sized) and then each slide was exported as an image.
 You could also export the two slides as a single PDF file and use that to populate the image gallery.

 So, having seen what the new image gallery can do, let’s take a look at how you set it up and style it.
-Like almost all objects in Sparkle, everything gets set up in the Style panel.
+Like almost all elements in Sparkle, everything gets set up in the Style panel.
 We’ve seen above how simple it is to add content, so let’s move on to styling and options.
 The second section of the style panel lets you set an on-click action for each individual image.
 This is a very flexible option that allows you to add different actions to different images.
 Any action currently supported in Sparkle can be set.
 The most common action for a gallery would probably be the ‘Zoom Image in Lightbox’ option.
 This will display the images at a larger scale over a dimmed background to give users a bigger picture.
 If you wanted to apply the same on-click action to all the other images, click on the settings icon (three dots in a circle) This will present the option of applying the action to all images.
 If the ’Show Label’ option is checked, your slide will be overlaid with a text label.
 This can be styled and moved as desired - even below the slide if required.

 When the lightbox option is chosen as an on-click action, the style panel will present you with a number of additional options.
 These are shown below and are largely self explanatory.